ingriddorioschulze/ingriddorioschulze.github.io/README.md

 # My Personal Website

-I went for a basic, minimalist and colourful design to show some projects on my personal website.
+I went for a basic and minimalist design show my contact and links to my projects.

 #